Scholars, Activists and Journalists Supporting, empowering, Mobilizing

-Mariam Azeem lives and works in Islamabad, Pakistan and has a background and passion for working with youth, women, gender and sexual minorities.
+Mariam Azeem works at Rhize as Director of Movement Support and Learning.
+She is in charge of developing programs, designing training and devleoping curriculum for movement support and building work.
+She has a background and passion for working with youth, women, gender and sexual minorities.
 She is a renowned civil resistance trainer whose work focuses on transformational leadership, human rights education, nonviolent conflict and creating participatory and accountable citizenship and democracy.
-She received her certification in human rights education from Council of Europe in 2010 and further nurtured her skills for human rights education from Equitas in 2012.
+She received her certification in human rights education from the Council of Europe in 2010 and further nurtured her skills for human rights education from Equitas in 2012.
 In 2010, through collaboration with the Ministry of Human Rights, SIDA and a national youth organization, she launched a national human rights education program that covered 41 districts of Pakistan, including Azad and Jammu Kashmir.
 Mariam played a vital role in drafting first ever transgender human rights bill that was recently passed in the parliament in Pakistan.
-She has a passion for using informal education and popular education techniques to support youth and marginalized communities across Pakistan and around the world.
 After graduating from Fletcher Summer Institute on Nonviolent Conflict and Civil Resistance in 2013, she began the translation of blogs and articles on nonviolent civil resistance.
 Coady’s transformational women leadership course in 2014 opened avenues of new ideas for her to work in the field of peace, nonviolence and civil resistance.
-In 2016, through support of Learning Initiative Network fund, she initiated a series of first ever training on the subject of nonviolent civil resistance and movement building to create understanding and importance of inclusive and participatory democracy and citizenship and demand deep, transparent and accountable democracy in Pakistan.
+In 2016, through support of the Learning Initiative Network fund by ICNC, she initiated a series of first ever training on the subject of nonviolent civil resistance and movement building to create understanding and importance of inclusive and participatory democracy and citizenship and demand deep, transparent and accountable democracy in Pakistan.

 Dr. Marie Berry